-In this segment of the site, the intent is that I’ll post bits from the ongoing draft text of The Other Dickinson.
-I love to learn and welcome your thoughts, your feedback, your critiques, and your tips.
-I am not a “born writer” (if such a thing does exist).
-I work incredibly hard to craft what you’ll read, so you’ll find no pretense here.
-Feel free also to reach out to me via the Contact button; I’d love to engage with readers and offer critiques to other writers as well.
+In this part of the site, I will (try and remember to) post bits from the ongoing draft text of The Other Dickinson.
+As a far more natural poet than fiction writer, I welcome your thoughts on what you’ll read here.
+Reach out to me via the Contact button; I’d love to engage with readers and offer feedback to other writers as well.

 The Other Dickinson is a novel-in-progress (left) borne from a graduate thesis (right).